 The short answer is yes.
-You can usually role closing costs into your actual mortgage, whether it is a new mortgage or a mortgage refinance.
+You can usually roll closing costs into your actual mortgage, whether it is a new mortgage or a mortgage refinance.
 But the longer answer includes this question: Should you?
-That answer is yes, no, and maybe.
-Before deciding what is right for you personally, a review of the projected closing costs is appropriate.
+That answer is yes, no and maybe, but before deciding what is right for you personally, a review of the projected closing costs is appropriate.

 Closing Cost Considerations